-by Mallory Fogas, owner of Arrow + Root2Parent
+by Mallory Fogas, owner of Arrow + Root

 Adoption.
 It's a word heard often in the pro-life movement, but also a word that holds many emotions and stigmas.